Mark-MDO47/ArduinoClass/01_BlinkingLED/README.md

 - Connect the Arduino Nano to a USB port on your computer.
 - Start the Arduino IDE and in the menu **Tools** -> **Board: ...** select **Arduino Nano**.

-These are relatively old Arduino Nanos.
+The Student Kit boards are built from relatively old Arduino Nano designs.
 - In the Arduino IDE menu **Tools** -> **Processor** -> **ATmega328P** select **Old Bootloader**.
 - **Programmer** should then automatically be selected as **AVRISP mkll**.